lHanwi/Hamming-Code/README.md

-Hamming Code
+# Hamming Code

+## Description

-Hamming Code is an error-detection and correction method used in digital communications.
+Hamming Code is an error-detection method used in digital communications.
 The process follows these steps:

 Redundancy Calculation: First, we determine the number of parity bits (r) to be added to the message.
 The number of parity bits is calculated based on the formula: